 In the same vein, another Design Sprint principle is ‘don’t rely on creativity’, which is a round-about way of saying that if done correctly, the process itself should support creativity.
 You don’t need to rely on your ‘creatives’ to have great ideas.
 We’ve seen this process tease brilliant ideas out of all kinds of people and personalities.

 Design Sprint 2.0 claims to have kept all these great qualities of the original Sprint intact while cutting down how much time the process takes, which sounds like a win-win.

 We gave Design Sprint 2.0 a try and here’s what we found

-After using Design Sprint for a number of years, we took the plunge with testing out Design Sprint 2.0 as part of a wider discovery phase for a search application.
+After using Design Sprint for several years with our clients of all shapes and sizes, we took the plunge with testing out Design Sprint 2.0 as part of a wider discovery phase for a search application.

-Call me cynical, but I had my reservations regarding the outcome.
-Time is tight in a conventional sprint, so how could 2.0 allow enough time to research, prototype, and validate a product?
+I had my reservations regarding the outcome, could it deliver value in a reduced format?
+Of course, time is tight in a conventional sprint, so how could 2.0 allow enough time to research, prototype, and validate a product?
 Would we actually achieve anything of value for the client?